bytex/twentytwenty-wordpress/README.txt

 == Screenshots ==

-1. Before and after images in a post.
+1. Before and after images in a post
-2. Proper twentytwenty tags in WordPress's text editor.
+2. TwentyTwenty shortcodes in the WordPress editor

 == Changelog ==